portainer/portainer-docs/docs/v2.0/deploy/windowsserver.md

 # Deploy Portainer in Windows Server

 To run Portainer in a Windows Server Environment, you need to create exceptions in the firewall.
-Thoses, can be easy added trough PowerShell, running the following commands:
+These, can be easy added trough PowerShell, running the following commands:

 <pre><code>netsh advfirewall firewall add rule name="cluster_management" dir=in action=allow protocol=TCP localport=2377</code></pre>